-Canada's forests are some of the most resilient and sustainably managed in the world.
-They are subject to stringent environmental regulation, careful management, and extensive third-party certification.
-That's why customers requiring sustainable biomass products have confidence in the Canadian wood pellet sector.
+Canada's forests are some of the most resilient and responsibly managed in the world.
+They are subject to stringent environmental regulation and extensive third-party certification.
+That's why customers requiring responsible biomass products have confidence in the Canadian wood pellet sector.

-Canada has a proven record of sound forest stewardship, with more than 90 percent of its original forest cover remaining and a growing network of protected areas that represent the country's biological diversity.
+Canada has a proven record of responsible forest stewardship, with more than 90 percent of its original forest cover remaining and a growing network of protected areas that represent the country's biological diversity.